Zacharyprime/KIPR-Project-Backup-Utility/README.md

 Created by: Zachary Sasser

 **Description:**
-This is a list of programs that can help you backup your programs on your Wallaby so that you will not lose your program in the event of a Wallaby malfunction or even just messing up your code.
+This is a list of programs that can help you backup your programs on your KIPR Controller so that you will not lose your program in the event of a Wallaby malfunction or even just messing up your code.
 All of these options saves all projects on the Wallaby to an external storage for safe keeping.

 This package comes with 3 tools for backing up your programs:
 1. A program that runs on the Wallaby and moves all your projects from the **Wallaby to a USB Flash Drive**.